Meet the team and contact us so we can help answer any questions you may have.Learn More ›

 Given current restrictions, can the current capacities of Grand Rapids venues accommodate my group size?

-Many of our venues have prepared floorplan diagrams with current and projected capacities.
+Many Grand Rapids venues have calculated meeting room capacities and prepared floor plan diagrams based on the current guidelines.
 Please contact the Experience Grand Rapids sales and services team for specific information.

 Is/was your convention center operating as a COVID-19 testing facility or field hospital?